guruthree/google-calendar-to-palm-pilot/README.md

     1. After installing Anaconda either run `conda init` or source the profile, e.g. `source ~/anaconda3/etc/profile.d/conda.sh`
     2. Setup a Python 2.7 environment `conda create -n py27 python=2.7`
     3. Install the iCalendar python library `conda install icalendar`
-    4. Activate and do everything else inside the Python 2.7 environemnt `conda activate py27`
+    4. Activate and do everything else inside the Python 2.7 environment `conda activate py27`
 3. Setup the pilot-link Python 2.7 bindings (I couldn't get these working in Python 3 or I would have used it)
     1. Change to the pilot-link Python bindings folder, e.g. `cd pilot-link-0.2.12.5/bindings/Python`
     2. Build the bindings `python2 setup.py build`